bobleesj/structure-analyzer-featurizer/README.md

 `Nb` `P` `Pb` `Rb` `Re` `S` `Se` `Sr` `Te` `Ti` `Tl` `V` `W` `Zn` `Zr` `Tc` `N` `O` `F` `Cl` `Br` `I` `Sm`

-:Note: The Pauling CN 12 radii values for some gases [N, O, F, Cl, Br and I] as well as Tc and Sm were interpolated using Gaussian Process Regression.
+The Pauling CN 12 radius values for some gases [N, O, F, Cl, Br and I] as well as Tc and Sm were interpolated using Gaussian Process Regression.
 The CIF radii for the aforementioned gases were compiled averages of low-temperature structures from PCD.

 ### Adding more elements